 How to Block or Hide Neighbor’s Wi-Fi Network from Appearing on Windows 11 or 10?

-If you have bad neighbors and set offensive Wi-Fi network names, you might want to hide or block them on your PC.
-It may also happen; there are many WiFi SSID broadcasting around you and distracting you while choosing the correct WiFi network name.
+If you have bad neighbors who set offensive Wi-Fi network names, you might want to hide or block them on your PC.
+It can also happen that too many Wi-Fi SSIDs are broadcasting around you, making it distracting or confusing to select the correct network.

-With the help of Command Prompt, it is possible to prevent the Wi-Fi network name from showing up on your Windows 10 or 11 PC.
-It is a better idea to go ahead and block all other WiFi network name which does not belong to you.
+Using the Command Prompt, you can prevent specific Wi-Fi network names from appearing on your Windows 10 or 11 PC.
+It’s a good idea to block all Wi-Fi network names that don’t belong to you for a cleaner and more focused experience.

 In this gearupwindows article, we will learn the following:-